 Directs RMSCNV to pad records read from the input file to the output file's record length before writing them to the file.
-If you specify the qualifier without an argument, the If you do not include the number pad character is null. sign (#), the argument can be any printing ASCII character number sign, question mark except: the (?), or commercial-at sign (@).
+If you specify the qualifier without an argument, the pad character is null.
+If you do not include the number sign (#), the argument can be any printing ASCII character except: the number sign, question mark (?), or commercial-at sign (@).
 If you include the number sign, n can be an octal number from 0 through 377, representing the full ASCII character set.
 This enables you to use the three excluded characters as pad characters by specifying 43 for #, 77 for ?, and 100 for @.